 Weakness of the core stabilizers

-Physical therapy during pregnancy will focus on maintaining muscular tone and overall strength especially when the joints are more lax.
-Exercise during pregnancy is often intimidating and it can be difficult for women to determine what’s best for the body during all of the changes that are occurring and also what is safe.
+Physical therapy during pregnancy will focus on maintaining muscle tone and overall strength, especially when the joints are more lax.
+Exercise during pregnancy is often intimidating, and it can be difficult for women to determine what’s best for the body during all of the changes occurring and also what is safe.
 Our clinic is unique in that we use Pilates equipment for rehab and preventative purposes.
 All sessions are one hour long, one-on-one with a physical therapist catered to your body and what you need.
-We especially love Pilates because it is low-impact, safe for all ages and activity levels.
-Pilates improves core strength, flexibility, range of motion, balance, and coordination all while being safe to practice during pregnancy.
+We especially love Pilates because it is low-impact and safe for all ages and activity levels.
+Pilates improves core strength, flexibility, range of motion, balance, and coordination while being safe to practice during pregnancy.
 Because it focuses on your core, practicing Pilates on a regular basis can improve posture, alleviate backaches, and ultimately help with labor and delivery.
 Physical Therapy for Motherhood Postpartum physical therapy is very beneficial whether your baby was born two months ago or five years ago; it’s common for women to experience problems after pregnancy.
 Pain can increase with moms due to repetitive bending, lifting, and twisting.
 Breastfeeding moms often come to us with neck and low back pain due to poor posture during feedings.
 Our goal is to address the pain early on so that women don’t continue to suffer from chronic pain episodes later down the road.
-During our postpartum physical therapy treatments our goal is not only to correct musculoskeletal issues that are causing the pain but to also provide instruction for women such as correct bending and lifting techniques to reduce strain on the low back and positioning techniques to use while breastfeeding to avoid pain.
+During our postpartum physical therapy treatments, our goal is to correct musculoskeletal issues that are causing the pain and provide instruction for women, such as correct bending and lifting techniques to reduce strain on the low back and positioning techniques to use while breastfeeding to avoid pain.